laurahspencer/LabNotebook/_posts/2024-11-15-GWAS-sex-markers.md

 ### NEXT STEP: Perform more rigorous analysis with training/test stes and leave-one-out
 Here I included ALL sexed fish.
-Next step should probably include separate training and test sets so that I can get error/accuracy rates and whatnot.
+Next step should include separate training and test sets so that I can get error/accuracy rates and whatnot, and GWAS re-run with random sex assignments to make sure these loci are indeed associated with sex.